There have been many instances of a pair of brothers turning out for the same team over the years.

 9. Sven Bender and Lars Bender – Bayer Leverkusen

-The German twins, Sven and Lars Bender have both represented the same teams at the club and the national level.
+The German twin siblings, Sven and Lars Bender have both represented the same teams at the club and the national level.
 The duo have represented the German national team and have featured together for 1860 Munich and currently are playing together at Bayer Leverkusen.
 While Sven also spent a spell at Borussia Dortmund in between, Lars made the move to Bayer Leverkusen from 1860 Munich in 2009 and has now spent 10 years at the Bundesliga side.

 8. Taulant Xhaka and Granit Xhaka – FC Basel

-While they represent different nations on the international stage, Taulant Xhaka plays for Albania and Granit Xhaka plays for Switzerland, the two brothers have played together at the Swiss club, FC Basel.
+While siblings represent different nations on the international stage, Taulant Xhaka plays for Albania and Granit Xhaka plays for Switzerland, the two brothers have played together at the Swiss club, FC Basel.
 The elder brother, Taulant, is still a Basel player, while the younger brother, Granit, currently plays for Arsenal.

 The Xhaka brothers faced each other in the UEFA Euro Cup 2016